|Nutrition Facts (per serving)|

-In an old-fashioned glass add the cherries, nectarines, and agave nectar.
+In an old-fashioned glass add 2 nectarine slices, 2 cherries, and the agave nectar.

 Muddle well, until the ingredients are thoroughly mixed.

 Fill the glass with ice, then add the tequila and bitters.

 Garnish with the remaining nectarine slice and bing cherry.
 Serve and enjoy.

 - If you like, top the drink with a splash of club soda.

 - Any variety of cherry will make a nice substitution for Bing cherries, though this is an intensely sweet cherry.
 If fresh cherries are not available, choose a quality jarred maraschino or "cocktail" cherry instead.
 The neon red maraschinos that are so common are not recommended because they're artificially flavored and dyed.
 If those are your only choice, skip the cherry.